 |In excess of 75,000 but not more than 150,000||5|

 |In excess of 150,000 but not more than 250,000||10|

 The credit for prior years’ ABT liability may not be sold, transferred, or refunded.
 When determining the net income subject to ABT, this credit will be reduced by the portion of the ABT attributable to non-deductible expenses.

 The ABT will not be applicable to individuals whose only source of income is from salaries informed in a Withholding Statement.

-For tax years after 31 December 2018, an individual's total tax will be 95% of one's total tax determined (regular tax plus gradual adjustment) if gross income exceeds $100,000, if gross income is $100,000 or less, then the individuals total tax will be 92% of one's total tax determined.
+For tax years after 31 December 2019, an individual's total tax will be 95% of one's total tax determined (regular tax plus gradual adjustment) if gross income exceeds $100,000, if gross income is $100,000 or less, then the individuals total tax will be 92% of one's total tax determined.

 New optional tax for self-employed individuals rendering services